zramsay/eris-cli/docs/tutorials/getting-started.md

 ```

 Per the above and after our review of the account types, we know we want to have two Root account types and one Full account type for our new chain.
 So let's get to business.

+XXXX let's not ever call a chainName simplechain because we also have a chain-type that is simplechain!!!!!!! (i won't point fingers)

 ```bash
 chain_dir=$HOME/.eris/chains/simplechain